 Starting the Venture

 In 1986 the Signorellos began the second phase of the venture by building the main winery structure.
 This beautiful building was used for barrel storage, wine tasting and retail sales.
 Along with the winery building, wine production was expanded to include Cabernet Sauvignon.
 By the end of the 1980′s the Signorello family was thoroughly committed to making wine as well as growing grapes.

 The decade of the nineties proved to be pivotal for Signorello Estate.
 In 1990 the first planting of Cabernet Sauvignon began and quickly became the dominant varietal of the estate.
-At the same time, small parcels of Cabernet Franc, Merlot and Syrah.
+At the same time, small parcels of Cabernet Franc, Merlot and Syrah were planted.

 What brought the Signorellos to the Napa Valley was the romantic side of winemaking- growing grapes, working the land, and enjoying the wine country lifestyle of camaraderie, good wine and great meals.
 While the Valley lifestyle is a very real part of the business, there is a serious commitment to creating a premier vineyard and producing world-class wines.
 Both father and son embraced this vision early in the endeavor.